Skip to Content

 After your quit date, record:

-of what a smoking tracker might look like for someone who is preparing to
+of what this smoking tracker might look like for someone who is preparing to

 If you prefer to track electronically, try a free stop-smoking app, such as the National Cancer Institute's QuitPal.
 These apps allow you to track your progress and share your successes on social-networking sites.
 They also let your friends and family record inspiring video messages that you can play when you are having a hard time with cravings or stress.